-You can install it as a python package or as a pre-compiled binary, so the installation is really a breeze and won’t take long.
+You can use a container image or install it as a python package or as a pre-compiled binary, so the installation is really a breeze and won’t take long.
 Additionally, the tool brings an endless amount of features:

 - automatically detect playlist URL by crawling the HTML page (no need to manually look for m3u8 URL)